ShyanJMC/ProyectoInvierno-OLD/README.md

 # ProyectoInvierno
-Personal project for docker's containers and an custom Arch Linux.
+Personal project for docker's containers and an custom Arch Linux that will integrate them.

 ## The same is composed by;
 -Frozen Linux; <br /> an custom Arch Linux for use as base for this project. <br /><br />